OTRI-Unipd/OTRI/README.md

 To start you'll need to update a ticker list to the atoms table and then generate the metadata table.

-You can start by importing any list of tickers, in this example we're importing Standard & Poor's 500 tickers list (as of june 2020)
+You can start by importing any list of tickers, in this example we're importing Standard & Poor's 500 tickers list (as of june 2020).
+A collection of ticker files available can be found in the `docs` folder.

 ```bash
 python metadata_import.py -f snp500